PaulBrownMagic/BedSit/examples/todo/README.md

 - `Web_loader.lgt` to launch a server so you can navigate to [localhost:8000](http://localhost:8000/) in the web browser of your choice
-- `Chromium_loader.lgt` to launch the Chromium browser in "pretending to be a native-desktop app" mode.
-Obviously this depends on you having Chromium installed and it assumes the executable is called "chromium", which you can change in `chromium_app.pl`.
+- `Chromium_loader.lgt` to launch the Chromium/Chrome browser in "pretending to be a native-desktop app" mode.
+Obviously this depends on you having Chromium or Chrome installed.
+It searches for executables under common names, you can adjust this in `chromium_app.pl`.
+Note, `www_url_open` works with your launching program (`xdg-open` typically for linux, `open` for MacOS) and so does not work with the path to the chrom(e/ium) executable.

 If everything is setup as described in the [main README](https://github.com/PaulBrownMagic/BedSit) and you have `logtalk`